Direct detection of solar chameleons with electron recoil data from XENONnT: Methodology

 where the sum extends over all the bins in $E_R$, with $d_i$ and $\sigma_i$ being the $i$th event rate measurement and uncertainty respectively (see the black data points in Fig.~5 of Ref.~\cite{XENON:2022ltv}), $({\rm d}R/{\rm d}E_R)_{\text{th}}$ denotes the theoretical event rate calculated using Eq.~(\ref{eq:drder}), and $B_0$ is the energy-dependent background model (see the red curve in Fig.~5 of Ref.~\cite{XENON:2022ltv}).~\footnote{Both the binned event rates and the background have been taken from the publicly available repository \href{https://zenodo.org/records/7311940}{zenodo.org/records/7311940}.} Following the indications of the XENONnT collaboration from Ref.~\cite{XENON:2022ltv}, we consider an energy threshold of $E_R=1\,{\text{keV}}$, and therefore event rate measurements from $1\,{\text{keV}}$ up to $30\,{\text{keV}}$.

 In our initial Bayesian analysis, we explore the full five-dimensional parameter space characterized by $\boldsymbol{\theta}$.
 With the exception of $n$, these parameters span several orders of magnitude, and we therefore adopt priors which are flat in the logarithm thereof, as commonly done in these situations.
 Specifically, we set uniform priors on $\log_{10}\beta_e \in [0,2]$, $\log_{10}\beta_{\gamma} \in [0,15]$, $\log_{10}M_e \in [0,6]$, $\log_{10}(\Lambda/{\text{eV}}) \in [-8,0]$, and $n \in [0,6]$.
 We stress that most of these priors are deliberately large and generous, allowing for regions of parameter space which are in principle excluded by independent experiment.
-For instance, the CAST helioscope sets the upper limit $\beta_{\gamma} \lesssim 5.7 \times 10^{10}$~\cite{CAST:2018bce}, whereas constraints from the Large Electron-Positron Collider (LEP) require $M_e \gtrsim 3\,{\text{GeV}}$~\cite{Brax:2014vva} (although with an important caveat we will discuss later).
+For instance, the CAST helioscope sets the upper limit $\beta_{\gamma} \lesssim 5.7 \times 10^{10}$~\cite{CAST:2018bce}, whereas constraints from the Large Electron-Positron Collider (LEP) and the Large Hadron Collider (LHC) require $M_e \gtrsim 3\,{\text{GeV}}$~\cite{Brax:2014vva} and $M_e \gtrsim 650\,{\text{GeV}}$~\cite{Brax:2015hma} respectively (although with important caveats we will discuss later).
 The reason is that our first objective is to set completely independent constraints on these parameters from XENONnT alone, and only later compare these constraints to those from independent observations.
 We sample the posterior distributions of these parameters via Markov Chain Monte Carlo (MCMC) methods, through the affine-invariant ensemble sampler \texttt{emcee}~\cite{Foreman-Mackey:2012any}.
 The resulting MCMC chains are then analyzed using the \texttt{GetDist} package~\cite{Lewis:2019xzd}.